Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Complexity of complexity can be high

 \subsection{How White can win}

 The strategy is quite simple.
-White starts by placing a white pawn in an upper row of some column and waits until Black kills it, i.e., blackens the cell or places a black pawn below.
-In the first case White puts her pawn one row down and waits again.
-Since Black has no right to make all cells in a column black (at most half may be blackened), at some point he will be forced to place a black pawn below the white pawn in this column.
+White starts by placing a white token in an upper row of some column and waits until Black kills it, i.e., blackens the cell or places a black token below.
+In the first case White puts a token directly below it, and waits again.
+Since Black has no right to make all cells in a column black (at most half may be blackened), at some point he will be forced to place a black token below the white token in this column.
 After that White switches to some other column.
 (The ordering of columns is not important; we may assume that White moves from left to right.)

-Note that when White switches to a next column, it may happen that there is a black pawn in this column or some cells are already blackened.
-If there is already a black pawn, White switches again to the next column; if some cell is blackened, White puts her pawn in the topmost white (non-blackened) cell.
+Note that when White switches to a next column, it may happen that there is a black token in this column or some cells are already blackened.
+If there is already a black token, White switches again to the next column; if some cell is blackened, White puts her token in the topmost white (non-blackened) cell.

 This strategy allows White to win.
-Indeed, Black cannot place his pawns in all the columns due to the restrictions (the total number of his pawns is $\sum_{i=0}^{n-1} 2^i = 2^n -1$, which is less than the number of columns).
-White also cannot violate the restriction for the number of her pawns on some row $i$: all dead pawns have a black pawns strictly below them, so the number of them on row $i$ is $\sum_{j=0}^{i-1} 2^j = 2^i - 1$, hence White can put an additional pawn.
+Indeed, Black cannot place his tokens in all the columns due to the restrictions (the total number of his tokens is $\sum_{i=0}^{n-1} 2^i = 2^n -1$, which is less than the number of columns).
+White also cannot violate the restriction for the number of her tokens on some row $i$: all dead tokens have a black token strictly below them, so the number of them on row $i$ is at most $\sum_{j=0}^{i-1} 2^j = 2^i - 1$, hence White can put an additional token.

 In fact we may even allow Black to blacken all the cells except one in each column, and White will still win, but this is not needed (and the $n/2$ restriction will be convenient later).